jorgeayalah/App07-ImagePuzzle/README.md

 # App07-ImagePuzzle
-Puzzle game developed using SwiftUI for an specific image, but able to be adapted with others to puzzle them.
-Practice concepts like drag and drop components and LazyVGrid.
+Puzzle game developed using SwiftUI for a specific image, but able to be adapted with others to puzzle them.
+Practiced concepts like drag and drop components and LazyVGrid.